 The goal of this work is to characterize the overall effect of binaries on the probability of capturing bodies on planet-crossing paths.
 We focus primarily on captures at Jupiter, which has the most irregular satellites and has many sources of small bodies nearby.
-Also, as discussed above, capture at Jupiter has shown to be difficult, especially because of its large size and fast encounter speeds for approaching bodies.
-Thus these simulations provide the most stringent test of our model.
+Also, as discussed above, three-body capture at Jupiter has shown to be difficult because of its large size and fast encounter speeds for approaching bodies.
+Thus these simulations provide a stringent test of our model.

-Our integrations include the Sun, Jupiter, and a binary or single object, in a planetcentered frame.
+Our integrations include the Sun, Jupiter, and a binary or single object, in a planet-centered frame.
 In order to examine binaries' effectiveness at producing long-lived captures, we compare them to captures of single-body interlopers.
-While only tidally disrupted binaries can be captured permanently, unbound single bodies can remain near the planet for long periods of time (e.g. Astakhov et al., 2003).
-We define a 'capture' to be a body that remains near Jupiter for 1,000 years, the duration of each simulation.
+While only tidally-disrupted binaries can be captured permanently, unbound single bodies can remain near the planet for long periods of time (e.g. Astakhov et al., 2003).
+We define a 'capture' to be a body that remains near Jupiter for 1000 years, the duration of each simulation.
 Furthermore, we define 'binary capture' to mean capture of one or both of the bodies that originated together as binary components.
 Note that these definitions encompass both permanent (energetically bound) and long-lived temporary captures.
 With captures of single bodies as a baseline, we are able to measure the enhancement due to binaries.

-Our simulations are performed with HNBody, a hierarchical N-body integration package, and HNDrag, a companion code for applying non-gravitational forces to the particles and for detecting close approaches (Rauch & Hamilton, 2002).
+Our simulations are performed with HNBody, a hierarchical Nbody integration package, and HNDrag, a companion code for applying non-gravitational forces to the particles and for detecting close approaches (Rauch and Hamilton, 2002).
 For most of this work, we use only the close-approach detecting capabilities of HNDrag and include only gravitational forces.
 We use HNBody's Bulirsch-Stoer integrator with a specified accuracy of one part in 1014.
 The adaptive-stepsize Bulirsch-Stoer integrator is much more efficient than a symplectic integrator here because while a small stepsize is needed initially to resolve the orbital motion around the binary CM, it can be greatly increased after disruption.

-We ran about 200 sets of three- or four-body simulations examining a range of Jacobi constants for each interloper (2.95-3.037), as well as varying the binaries' radii (65-, 100-, and 125-km), and separations (1-1000 body radii).
-For each set of parameters, we generated 10,000 binaries or single objects, for a total of $\sim 2 \times 10^6$ simulations, each following the bodies for 1,000 years.
-We started all of the interlopers of a given set at the same distance from the planet, ranging from 1.0 - 1.4 r_H .
+We ran about 200 sets of three- or four-body simulations examining a range of Jacobi constants for each interloper (2.95-3.037, corresponding to a range of v{L_1} from 3.9 to 0.5 km/s), as well as varying the binaries' radii (65-, 100-, and 125-km), and separations (1-1000 body radii).
+For each set of parameters, we generated 10,000 binaries or single objects, for a total of $\sim 2 \times 10^6$ simulations, each following the bodies for 1000 years.
+We started all of the interlopers of a given set at the same distance from the planet, ranging from 1.0 to 1.4r_H.
 (Section 4.4 contains a discussion of the effects of starting distances on capture statistics.)
 The choice of Jacobi constant and starting distance constrains the possible initial positions of the binary CM.
 Fig. 2 shows Jupiter's Hill sphere overplotted with ZVCs corresponding to the Jacobi constants that we studied.
-Bodies are energetically unable to cross their zero-velocity surfaces, and thus starting with, say, $C_J =$ 3.037 at 1.0 r_H from the planet restricts the body's initial position to the two small 'endcaps' of the Hill sphere along the Jupiter-Sun line.
-For smaller C_J , these allowed areas are larger and finally encompass the entire Hill sphere for $C_J \lesssim 3.025$.
-The bodies' initial speeds are also constrained by the specified Jacobi constant, and we choose the velocity to point in random inward directions.
+Bodies are energetically unable to cross their zero-velocity surfaces, and thus starting with, say, $C_I = 3.037$ at $1.0r_H$ from the planet restricts the body's initial position to the two small 'endcaps' of the Hill sphere along the Jupiter-Sun line.
+For smaller C{l} these allowed areas are larger and finally encompass the entire Hill sphere for $C_l \leq 3.025$.
+The bodies' initial speeds are also constrained by the specified Jacobi constant, and we choose the velocities to point in random inward directions.